Plasma Rich in Growth Factors (PRGF)

 The application of PRGF in the ACL, has been the focus of several studies, which have not only shown structurally improved tissues but also enhanced ACL graft healing or even in the autologous central third patellar tendon harvest site.

 The role of PRGF has been linked to the regeneration processes in tendon and ligament tissue with early return to competition level sport and early maturation of ligaments and tendons as well as a reduction in pain.
-It is important to point out that findings from both clinical studies and tissue studies coincide on the importance of the role of platelet-rich plasma in the early phase of repair.
+It is important to point out that findings from both clinical studies and tissue studies coincide on the importance of the role of biological therapy in the early phase of repair.

 The fact that patients with partial ACL tears receiving PRGF treatments are able to return to play at pre-injury level gives a clear indication of the degree of improvement in these patients from a clinical point of view.